Progressive Subsampling for Oversampled Data - Application to Quantitative MRI: Methods

 where here $ m_{t} $ indicates whether the measurement has been removed in previous steps $ < t $.
-Our rationale is since the subsampled measurements are weighted by the score, as inputs to the reconstruction network in eq.~\ref{reconstruction_forward_pass:eq}, setting lowest-scored values to $ 0 $ may have small effect on the performance: $ L $ in eq.~\ref{reconstruction_forward_pass:eq}. \\ \\ \textbf{Inner Loop: Progressively Subsampling the Measurements by Altering the Mask During Training} Given $ D $ -- computed in the outer loop in alg.-line~\ref{choose_measurements_subsample:line} we progressively manually alter the mask $ m_{t}^{e} $ in the inner loop of deep learning training alg.-line~\ref{deep_learning_training:line}.
-This progressively sets the value of these measurements to $ 0 $ in $ \widetilde{\textbf{x}}_{t} $ .
-We are inspired by \cite{karras2018,blumberg2019} which used a similar approach to improve training stability.
-We choose the number of epochs across which we alter the mask as a hyperparameter: $ E_{d} < \frac{E}{2} $.
-We then alter the mask across $ e=E_{d},..., 2 \cdot E_{d} - 1 \leq E $:
+Our rationale is since the subsampled measurements are weighted by the score, used as inputs to the reconstruction network in eq.~\ref{reconstruction_forward_pass:eq}, setting lowest-scored values to $ 0 $ may have small effect on the performance (in eq.~\ref{reconstruction_forward_pass:eq}). \\ \\ \textbf{Inner Loop: Progressively Subsampling the Measurements by Altering the Mask During Training} Given $ D $ -- computed in the outer loop alg.-line~\ref{choose_measurements_subsample:line} we progressively, manually, alter the mask $ m_{t}^{e} $ in the inner loop of deep learning training alg.-line~\ref{deep_learning_training:line}, i.e. gradually setting the value of these measurements to $ 0 $ in $ \widetilde{\textbf{x}}_{t} $.
+We are inspired by \cite{blumberg2019,karras2018} which used a similar approach to improve training stability.
+We alter $ m_{t}^{e} $ across chosen epochs $ e=E_{d},..., 2 \cdot E_{d} - 1 \leq E $ for hyperparameter $ E_{d} < \frac{E}{2} $, used in alg.-line~\ref{removing_measurements_during_training:line}, for indicator function $ \mathbb{I} $: